-2019 Teacher at Department of academic drawing, Saint Petersburg Stieglitz State Academy of Art and Design.
+2019 Lecturer at Department of academic drawing, Saint Petersburg Stieglitz State Academy of Art and Design.
 Saint Petersburg, Russia

 2018–2020 Illustrator at «Eleven New York» journal, New York, USA

 2018–2019 Polish Institute in Saint Petersburg, Russia